 CHILD CUSTODY AND VISITATION

-1. Q. DO MOTHERS AUTOMATICALLY GET CUSTODY OF THEIR CHILDREN WHEN A SEPARATION OCCURS?
+1. Q. DO MOTHERS AUTOMATICALLY GET CUSTODY OF THEIR CHILDREN WHEN A MARITAL SEPARATION OCCURS?

-2. Q. WHAT KINDS OF FACTORS DO THE COURTS CONSIDER IN GRANTING CUSTODY?
+2. Q. WHAT FACTORS DO THE COURTS CONSIDER IN GRANTING CUSTODY?

-3. Q. CAN A LEGAL ASSISTANCE ATTORNEY HELP ME GET A COURT DECREE FOR CUSTODY?
+3. Q. CAN A LEGAL ASSISTANCE ATTORNEY HELP ME GET A CUSTODY ORDER?

 4. Q. CAN THE COURT AWARD ATTORNEY'S FEES TO ME IN A CUSTODY CASE?

 A. Under North Carolina law, if the person asking for attorney's fees is acting in good faith and is unable to afford the legal expenses of the lawsuit, it is possible (but not mandatory) for the court to award reasonable attorney's fees as part of the custody order.